-A non-compete agreement in its most basic form restricts an employee's ability to go to work for a competitor of the employer during the employment period and for some time after employment ends.
+A non-compete agreement, in its most basic form, restricts an employee's ability to go to work for a competitor of the employer during the employment period and for some time after employment ends.
 Because non-compete agreements interfere with people's ability to make a living, the courts don't particularly like them.
 An employer must meet exacting standards before a non-compete clause will hold up in a court of law.

 The difficulties of enforcing non-compete agreements don't stop employers from asking employees to sign them.
 Today's skilled workforce is fickle.
-Employees are easily lured away with generous job offers from the competitors of their employers.
+Employees are easily lured away by generous job offers from the competitors of their employers.
 When that happens, employers want to prevent the loss of customers and protect their trade secrets and other proprietary information from being used to compete against them.

 A company's customer relationships can be its biggest asset.
 Businesses protect customer relationships by asking employees with substantial customer contacts to sign non-compete agreements.
 This prevents an employee who is the "face of the company" as far as customers are concerned from calling on those customers on behalf of a competitor until a replacement employee has an opportunity to build similar relationships.

 Employers also use non-compete agreements to protect their proprietary and confidential information.
 The brain is not a memory card that can be wiped clean when an employee quits a job.
 It would be difficult, if not impossible, for the employee to forget information learned about the former employer in a new job, especially if that new job involves competing or negotiating with the old employer.
 The employer seeks to protect that information by preventing former employees from going to work for other companies that could use the information to their advantage.